Java Packaging & Publishing

 .

-context means the jpackage binary shipped with a macOS JDK
+the one you the build is running on.
+For example, the jpackage binary shipped with a macOS JDK

 cannot be used to produce a native installer for another OS like Windows or Linux.